 You can use it to sweeten many hot and iced coffees, but more on this later.
 First, let’s go over the components that are needed for this homemade recipe:

-Which ingredients are needed for this chocolate syrup?
+Which ingredients are needed for this chocolate syrup for coffee?

 Ingredients for this chocolate syrup include: